-1arrays are called vectors in Matlab slang
+1arrays are called vectors in the Matlab slang

-- 1. Iterates for the input sizes n from 10 to 1000 with a step size of 10 (so n=10, 20, 30, ...). - 2.
-For each input size, construct an array of length n consisting of integers randomly generated from the interval (1, n) (e.g. for n=10, a random array could be $[2\ 3\ 4\ 1\ 6\ 5\ 7\ 9\ 2]$).
+- 2. For each input size, construct an array of length n consisting of integers randomly generated from the interval (1, n) (e.g. for n=10, a random array could be $[2\ 3\ 4\ 1\ 6\ 5\ 7\ 9\ 2\ 3]$).
 See Matlab's built-in function rand for this.
-Then for each of these arrays, assess how long it takes to run (by using functions tic and toc): - (a) insertionSort - (b) bubbleSort - (c) Matlab's built-in sort - 3.
-Plot the running times of the three sorting algorithms in one graph.
+Then for each of these arrays, assess how long it takes to run (by using functions tic and toc):

+- (a) insertionSort

+- (b) bubbleSort

+- (c) Matlab's built-in sort

+- 3. Plot the running times of the three sorting algorithms in one graph.
 On the x-axis should be n, and on the y-axis T(n).
 Plot the series of running times as lines with different colours.
 Give the axes and the graph meaningful titles, and include a legend in the graph explaining what the three different series represent.